 – in paid collaboration Tourism Skåne –

 Story of Gay Couple Andy & Matti

-Originally from the North of Sweden, the two guys Anders Enerstedt (nicknamed Andy) and Mattias Grapenfelt (nicknamed Matti) moved to Mölle earlier in spring 2019.
-Their goal was to take over a Café 1921 located right at the shoreline of the Kattegat, the water between the Baltic and Northern Sea.
-Andy has years of experience as a restaurant manager and chef and Matti was working for many years in the Tourism industry lastly for the STF (Swedish Tourist Association).
-Their dream is it to combine hospitality, organic self-made food, and locally sourced ingredients as an openly gay couple.
+Originally from the North of Sweden, the two guys Anders Enerstedt (nicknamed Andy) and Mattias Grapenfelt (nicknamed Matti), moved to Mölle earlier in spring 2019.
+Their goal was to take over a Café 1921 located right at the shoreline of the Kattegat, the water between the Baltic and the North Sea.
+Andy has years of experience as a restaurant manager and chef, and Matti worked for many years in the Tourism industry for the STF (Swedish Tourist Association).
+Their dream is to combine hospitality, organic self-made food, and locally sourced ingredients as an openly gay couple.
 Therefore, they decided to leave their homes in Stockholm and Åre to settle down together in Ransvik.
-This beautiful place on earth is embedded in a forest surrounded by colorful flowers, fresh herbs, and a gorgeous view of the water.
+This beautiful place on earth is embedded in a forest surrounded by colorful flowers, fresh herbs, and a gorgeous water view.
 Welcome to the Gay-owned Café Ransvik Havsveranda.

 Gay-owned Café Ransvik Havsveranda

 When we met them right before they opened the doors of their Café Ransvik Havsveranda for lunchtime, they seemed to be super busy with preparing for up to 500 guests for the day.
 We should soon learn about why.
 Friendly and welcoming as they are, they took the time to say hello, and to show us around this heavenly place on earth.
 We loved it here so close to the sea and yet surrounded by forest.
 The guys told us that they cook and bake everything themselves with a small team of professionals.
 No wonder they have been so busy when we arrived and the place wasn’t even open yet.